gravitational/workshop/k8sprod.md

 deployment "sidecar" configured
 ```

-Try to hit the service faster than one request per second and you will see the rate limiting in action
+Try to hit the service faster than one request per second and you will see the rate limiting in action:

 ```bash
 $ kubectl run -i -t --rm cli --image=tutum/curl --restart=Never